Current Season Stats

-Robert Sanchez signed his first professional contract with the Seagulls in June 2015 after joining the club two years prior from La Liga side Levante.
+Robert Sanchez signed his first professional contract with Brighton and Hove Albion in June 2015 after joining the club two years prior from La Liga side Levante.

-The goalkeeper, who was born in Cartagena, Spain, started his career playing in the Granotas' academy, before moving to England at the age of 15.
+The goalkeeper, who was born in Cartagena, Spain, started his career playing in the Granotas' academy, before moving to England in 2013.

 The Spaniard impressed during the 2016/17 Premier League 2 Division 2 season with a number of positive performances, and featured three times in the Checkatrade Trophy, making a string of fine saves against Coventry City in the knockout stages.